mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Eliminate the need for a physical office

-Until a few days ago, TinyPilot had been working with a local vendor to 3D print all of TinyPilot's cases.
+Until a few weeks ago, TinyPilot had been working with a local vendor to 3D print all of TinyPilot's cases.
 In the last few days, we completed the transition from 3D printed cases to metal cases.
 The main goal of the transition was to increase our scale.
 3D printing limited us to about 140 cases per month, and then we'd have to purchase a new $5k for every 40 case/month beyond that.

 One unexpected side effect is that it makes it easier to move assembly to China.
 And if we don't need our office for assembling devices, we can outsource other things and get rid of the office.
 We can outsource fulfillment to a third-party logistics provider.

 It eliminates a lot of complexity we've been dealing with in-house.
-We don't have to manage inventory or make sure the office is staffed.
+We don't have to manage inventory or staff the office every weekday.

 One unexpected consequence
 But now that we're making cases in China, it opened an opportunity I hadn't thought of.
 We always manufactured the devices in-house because I couldn't find a vendor willing to do this at my scale.
 But now almost all of our parts were coming from China, so we could outsource manufacturing to China.